rspw7474/joes-youtube-bot/README.md

 4. Ensure the `Send Messages` permission is selected.
 5. Click `Authorize`.

-### Set up YouTube channel updates.
+### Set up notifications.
-By default, the bot does not send updates on subscribed YouTube channels.\
+By default, the bot does not send notifications about subscribed YouTube channels.\
-Run `/target-for-updates` in a text channel to target it for updates.
-Only one text channel can be targeted at a time.\
+Run `/get-notifications` in a text channel to get notifications.\
-Updates include notifications when subscribed YouTube channels publish new videos, complete with links and embedded videos.
+Notifications include links and embedded videos.

 ### Set up permissions and integrations (optional).
 #### Permissions